aurielfournier/CV/new_CV.md

 - a - *In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.

-- b - *In Review* **Fournier, A.M.V.**, Mengel, D.C., Gbur, E.E., Krementz, D.G.
-The Timing of Autumn Sora (Porzana carolina) Migration
+- b - *In Review* **Fournier, A.M.V.**, Krementz, D.G.

-- c - *In Review* **Fournier, A.M.V.**, Krementz, D.G.
 Nocturnal Distance sampling All-Terrain Vehicle Surveys for Non-Breeding Rails

 ## Honors